 - The effort adds value over and above what is currently being done within the community.

-More information on the required components and review criteria relevant to a Case Statement can be found on the Case Statement page.
+You can find more information on the required components and review criteria relevant to a Case Statement on the Case Statement page.

 Candidate WGs should contact enquiries [at] rd-alliance.org about their intent to develop an RDA Working Group Case Statement.
-A Secretariat liaison will be assigned to the candidate WG as a resource to assist them throughout the life of the WG.
+A Secretariat liaison will then help the group throughout the life of the WG.

 The process for setting up an RDA Working group is as follows (see also Figure 1):

 - The WG develops their Case Statement describing the Working Group’s beneficiaries, goals, outcomes, and operational approach.
 The WG chair(s) creates a new Case Statement, if there is already an RDA Organic Group for the group, or creates a new Working Group via the “Initiate new group” tab in the “Creating and Managing RDA Groups” menu (you must be logged in to do this), and adds the Case Statement to this group.
 (The Secretariat is happy to help with this step, please email enquiries[at]rd-alliance.org if you would like assistance).

 - The Secretariat notifies the TAB, Council, and the broader community that the document has been posted and is now ready for community review.
 The community will be given at least four weeks to review and comment on the document.
 TAB will also designate one or two TAB members to work with the candidate group to help guide the review process and, in particular for Working Groups, advise on technical considerations, representation, and alignment with the RDA Technical Roadmap